themanasarora/themanasarora/README.md

 ---

 ### Currently
-- Working on: Predictive Risk Scoring System for Insider Threat Detection
+- Working on: AI/Deep learning projects
 - Learning: Advanced ML techniques and cloud deployment
 - Open to: Collaborating on AI, data science, or impactful open-source projects